rdf-elixir/website/content/rdf-ex/literals.md

 true
 ```

-Most of the functions on the `RDF.Literal.Datatype` modules are only applicable only on literals of exact this datatype, but there are two notable exceptions which can be handy.
+Most of the functions on the `RDF.Literal.Datatype` modules are only applicable on literals of exact this datatype, but there are two notable exceptions which can be handy.

 The `valid?/1` function on `RDF.Literal.Datatype` modules is able to deal with derived datatypes and returns `true` if the given literal is valid AND of the proper type.